Borgor-Chefs/CompTIA-Notes/operating systems/Windows/Tools/Windows Defender Firewall.md

   - os
   - windows
   - networking
+  - security
 ---
 # Windows Defender Firewall

+>Comes pre-installed on Windows 10 & 11.

 This is the built-in firewall for Windows and comes shipped with every single [[Windows Editions|edition]].
 You can disable this firewall manually by opening [[Control Panel|control panel]] and clicking the "Windows Defender Firewall" applet.